ABOUT QUANTUM AMMUNITION.

 At Inceptor Ammunition, our mission is simple: leverage the latest technologies to create the next generation of defense, training and hunting ammunition with tried and true performance.
 We accomplished this mission with the introduction of our Inceptor Preferred Defense™, Preferred Hunting™ and Sport Utility Ammo™ lines.
 By applying advanced injection-molding technology, cutting-edge engineering and a highly specialized polymer-copper compound to our projectile designs, Inceptor delivers precise, consistent, accurate, low-ricochet, range-compliant, lead-free bullets with sound terminal performance.

 Inceptor has redefined the projectile manufacturing process.
-By implementing injection molding technology, cutting edge engineering and proprietary metal-polymer compound we have created a patented design and manufacturing process that makes precise, consistent, accurate, non-expanding, low ricochet, range-compliant projectiles with sound terminal performance.
+By implementing injection-molding technology, cutting edge engineering and proprietary polymer-copper compound, we have created a patented design and manufacturing process that makes precise, consistent, accurate, non-expanding, low ricochet, range-compliant projectiles with sound terminal performance.
 The manufacturing process is very efficient and allows Inceptor to incorporate designs that were previously achievable only through the use of slow and expensive lathes.